NordicSemiconductor/nrfx/README.md

 You can also generate documentation yourself from the source code.
 To do it, install doxygen and run one of the scripts: `generate_html_doc.bat` or `generate_html_doc.sh`.
 Generated documentation will be stored in the `doc\html` directory.
 Use `index.html` to open it.

-## Licence

-nrfx is licensed under the BSD 3-clause License.
-License text can be found in every source file.